Horizon Zero Dawn Accessibility Report

 If you want to play Horizon Zero Dawn, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Horizon Zero Dawn has 3 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 3 accessibility features for Visual in Horizon Zero Dawn which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Audio Cues for Visual Events